60-Day Notice of Information Collection Under Review: Monitoring Information Collections.

 The Department of Justice (DOJ) Office of Community Oriented Policing Services (COPS), will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
-The information collection is published to obtain comments from the public and affected agencies.
+The extension of a previously approved information collection is published to obtain comments from the public and affected agencies.

 —Evaluate the accuracy of the agency's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;

 —Enhance the quality, utility, and clarity of the information to be collected; and

 —Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.